osa-ora/local-llms-podman/ollama/readme.md

    ollama rm llama3.2 // to delete any downloaded model, just rm the model_name
 ```

+# Chatting & API calls using Ollama
+---

-5) You can chat to any of these models using the ollama run command.
+1) You can chat to any of these models using the ollama run command.

 ```
   ollama run deepseek-r1:8b